jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-key-injection.md

 --- abstract

 TLS 1.3 is sometimes used in situations where it is necessary to inject extra key material into the handshake.
 This draft aims to describe methods for doing so securely.
 This key material must be injected in such a way that both parties agree on what is being injected and why, and further, in what order.

 --- middle

 # Introduction

-Injecting key material into the TLS handshake is a non-trivial process because both parties need to agree on the injection content and context.
+Introducing additional key material into the TLS handshake is a non-trivial process because both parties need to agree on the injection content and context.
 If the two parties do not agree then an attacker may exploit the mismatch in so-called channel synchronization attacks.

 Injecting key material into the TLS handshake allows other protocols to be bound to the handshake.
 For example, it may provide additional protections to the ClientHello message, which in the standard TLS handshake only receives protections after the server's Finished message has been received.
 It may also permit the use of combined shared secrets, possibly from multiple key exchange algorithms, to be included in the key schedule.
-This pattern is common for Post Quantum key exchange algorithms, as discussed in {{?I-D.stebila-tls-hybrid-design}}.
+This pattern is common for Post Quantum key exchange algorithms, as discussed in
+{{?I-D.stebila-tls-hybrid-design}}.

 # Conventions and Definitions